HOME WISE Uranium Project > Radiation >

 Institute assesses uranium concentrations in German bottled mineral waters, demands better protection of infants

-On June 30, 2005, the German Federal Institute for Risk Assessment external link (BfR) in Berlin released a new assessment of uranium in bottled mineral waters.
+On June 30, 2005, the German Federal Institute for Risk Assessment (BfR) in Berlin released a new assessment of uranium in bottled mineral waters.

 97% of 1530 samples of German mineral waters were found to contain uranium concentrations of less than 15 µg/L (the current WHO guidance value for drinking water) and are considered to present no hazard for adults.